mapbender/mapbender-documentation/en/functions/wmc/suggestmap.rst

     action: open              #
     deactivate: close         #

 You need a button to show this element.
-See :ref:`button_en` for inherited configuration options.
+See `Button <../misc/button.html>`_ for inherited configuration options.

 Class, Widget & Style